-TCI Policy 3-G Sexual Abuse/Assault Prevention & Intervention Program provide information on reporting allegations of sexual abuse or harassment.
-Inmates will be provided with information on how to report sexual abuse or harassment to facility staff as well as public and/or private agencies not affiliated with TCI; and procedures for permitting third-party reports of sexual abuse/harassment on behalf of an inmate.
-Information for third-party reporting, such as from friends or family can be found on the Bureau of Prisons website: www.bop.gov.
+Inmates will be provided with information on how to report sexual abuse or harassment to facility staff as well as public and/or private agencies not affiliated with GCF; and procedures for permitting third-party reports of sexual abuse/harassment on behalf of an inmate.
+Information for third-party reporting, such as from friends or family can be found on the FDC and MTC websites: www.
 This information is given during intake, orientation, and is made available through posters, handbooks, and pamphlets.
 Inmates may privately report sexual abuse, sexual harassment, retaliation by other inmates or staff, and staff neglect or violation of responsibilities that may have contributed to such incidents in several ways.
-Inmates may speak with any staff member, contact their family or friends, or utilize an Inmate Request to Staff form to report such incidents or utilize a red phone located in the offender phone bank to call directly to the SIS office.
+Inmates may speak with any staff member, contact their family or friends, or utilize an Inmate Request to Staff form to report such incidents or utilize any telephone in the living unit and the mobile phone located in the restrictive housing unit.
 All staff will accept reports made verbally, in writing, anonymously, and from third parties.
-Staff will promptly document any verbal reports, and will immediately report any such information to the shift supervisor.
+Staff will promptly document any verbal reports and will immediately report any such information to the shift supervisor.
 A review of supportive documentation and staff/inmate interviews indicated that there are multiple ways (verbally, in writing, anonymously, privately, and from a third party) for inmates to report sexual abuse/sexual harassment.
 The facility has procedures in place for staff to document all allegations.
 Throughout the facility, there are posters and other documents on display which also explain reporting methods.

-Staff members promptly accept and document all verbal, written, anonymous, private and third-party reports of alleged abuse/sexual harassment.
-TCI provides to the inmates a third party line to the National Sexual Assault hotline for reporting any abuse or harassment and they can write to the Office of the Inspector General Office.
+Staff members promptly accept and document all verbal, written, anonymous, private, and third-party reports of alleged abuse/sexual harassment.
+GCF provides to the inmates a third-party line to the National Sexual Assault hotline for reporting any abuse or harassment and they can write to the Office of the Inspector General Office.
 Inmates at the facility are not detained solely for civil immigration purposes.

-Compliance of this standard was validated by review of the inmate handbook, posters throughout the facility, company policies on inmate reporting sexual abuse or sexual harassment and interviews with staff and inmates.
+Compliance finding of exceeds is based on the number of ways offenders and third parties can report allegations of sexual abuse or sexual harassment.
+Compliance was validated by review of the inmate handbook, posters throughout the facility, company policies on inmate reporting sexual abuse or sexual harassment and interviews with staff and inmates.